Digitaljay/nti-hwr/README.md

 # nti-hwr
-Handwriting recognition is a final task of National Technology Initiative's scholar olympiade
+Handwriting recognition is a final task of National Technology Initiative's scholar olympiad